kiwigod/DataScience/README.md

 year didn't seem to be having this issue.
 The data set stayed the same, minus us having to convert the data ourselves.
 So we'd expect there to be no issues with this.
 In the end we did decide to not make use of this patient group because there was no feasible way to verify its [integrity](#data-verification).

+All scripts used within this section can be found on the [results reproduction repository](https://github.com/kiwigod/ortho/tree/master/scripts).

 <details>
     <summary>tsne plots</summary>